oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

 out in the same way as the variation of :code:`Tgeo` and :code:`Ths` described above.
 In contrast to the previous investigation, :code:`Q` is varied here instead of :code:`Ths`.
 The range of :code:`Q` varies between 4.3 and 2.8 kW.
-The rated load was previously set at 4 W in the design calculation.
+The rated load was previously set at 4 kW in the design calculation.
 Due to the similarity to the previous parameter variation, the corresponding Python code is not presented, but can be found in the scripts linked at the beginning instead.